Young Plan: The Plan

 The Young Plan provided for a German reparation debt of the equivalent of 36 billion Reichsmarks.
 It was to be repaid with interest through 1988, resulting in a total sum of 112 billion Reichsmarks.
-The annual instalments were to rise rapidly from 1.7 billion to 2.1 billion Reichsmarks, falling to 1.65 billion after 1966.
+The annual installments were to rise rapidly from 1.7 billion to 2.1 billion Reichsmarks, falling to 1.65 billion after 1966.
 Taking 1930 as a basis, Germany would be required to pay annually, on average, the equivalent of about 12 per cent of its exports, 2.5 per cent of its net national product and 7.3 per cent of all public revenues.

 The Reichsbank building in Berlin.
 The Young Plan brought the bank back fully under German control.

 The transfer protection of the Dawes Plan was abolished, meaning that in the future, Germany was responsible for ensuring that the sum raised from tax revenue could be transferred in foreign currency or in kind to the Bank for International Settlements.
 The institution took over the functions of the Reparation Commission, which was abolished, as was the office of the general agent for reparations payments.
 The control that the creditor powers had secured in the Dawes Plan over the German National Railway and the Reichsbank were also dropped, as was the prosperity index, which meant that Germany could be sure that it would not have to pay more if the economic situation was favourable.

 The deliveries in kind (as, for example, coal), which had often competed with companies in the creditor countries, were to expire after ten years.
-The remaining payment obligation in foreign currency was divided into an unprotected instalment, which had to be transferred in foreign currency under all circumstances and amounted to a constant 600 million Reichsmarks.
-The protected instalment, which was more than twice as large, could initially be transferred in Reichsmarks in the event of a "relatively short depression", but the foreign currency had to be delivered within two years.
-The protected instalment was closely linked to inter-allied war debts through the Concurrent Memorandum that the creditor powers attached to the Young Plan.
+The remaining payment obligation in foreign currency was divided into an unprotected installment, which had to be transferred in foreign currency under all circumstances and amounted to a constant 600 million Reichsmarks.
+The protected installment, which was more than twice as large, could initially be transferred in Reichsmarks in the event of a "relatively short depression", but the foreign currency had to be delivered within two years.
+The protected installment was closely linked to inter-allied war debts through the Concurrent Memorandum that the creditor powers attached to the Young Plan.

 On 17 May 1930, the Young Plan came into force retroactively to 1 September 1929.
 At the same time, the Young bond was put on the market.
 Germany borrowed 1.47 billion Reichsmarks (300 million gold marks) at 5.5 percent interest for 35 years.
 Two-thirds of the sum went to the reparation creditors and to support the German economy and one-third to the postal service and the national railway.
 In spite of the poor capital market after the Wall Street crash, the bond was a success with the international public.